Organize Real Estate Transaction Documents

 Can Sortio handle a high volume of properties in a single sort?

 Yes.
-AI sort is capped at about 5,000 files per run on Pro, but for very large brokerages with thousands of properties, use the AI Rule Builder so the per-property routing logic runs locally and instantly on every new batch of files.
+AI sort works best at up to about 5,000 files per run, but for very large brokerages with thousands of properties, use the AI Rule Builder so the per-property routing logic runs locally and instantly on every new batch of files.

 Does this work for property managers who track tenants, not just transactions?